MC-Kangan/Embedded-C-for-Microcontrollers-Final-Project/README.md

 ## Methodology

-### Detect-wall function
+### Detect wall or color card

 [Relevant files: color.c]

-The detect-wall function allows the buggy to stop moving when detecting the presence of a color card or wall.
+This function allows the buggy to stop moving when detecting the presence of a color card or wall.
 When a card is detected, the function will set the stop_signal to 1, which will trigger the color detection function and further movements.
 This effect is achieved by detecting the ambient light.
 During the program setup stage, the ambient light is measured and stored in a CC value (see table 3).
 When the buggy approaches a card, due to the increase in reflection, the CC value measured by the buggy will increase.
 When the ambient light exceeds the 1.1 times of the CC value measured at the setup stage, the stop_signal will be changed from 0 to 1, instructing the buggy to stop.

 When the buggy is stopped as a result of the detect-wall function discussed above, the buggy will start a short burst to hit the wall.
 This is designed for two purposes.
 Firsly, it allows the direction of the buggy movement to be corrected (perpendicular to the wall).
 Secondly, it allows the buggy to move closer to the colored card for color detection.

-### Color detection function
+### Color detection

 [Relevant files: color.c]